replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/overview.md

 ## Known Limitations and Considerations

-1. Although Host Collectors can technically be included in Vendored Support Bundle specs, they are intended to be run directly on the host and not via [KOTS](https://kots.io/).
-If run from KOTS they are likely not to produce the desired result as they'll run in the context of the Kotsadm Pod.
+1. Although host collectors can technically be included in vendor support bundle specifications, host collectors are intended to run directly on the host and not using [KOTS](https://kots.io/).
+If host collectors run from KOTS, they are likely not to produce the desired result as they run in the context of the Kotsadm pod.

-2. Root access isn't required to run any of the Host Collectors, but depending on what you desire to collect, you'll need to run the binary with elevated permissions.
-For example, if you run the `filesystemPerformance` Host Collector against `/var/lib/etcd` and the user running the binary doesn't have permissions on this directory, collection will fail.
+2. Root access is not required to run any of the host collectors.
+However, depending on what you want to collect, you must run the binary with elevated permissions.
+For example, if you run the `filesystemPerformance` host collector against `/var/lib/etcd` and the user running the binary does not have permissions on this directory, collection fails.